COHESIVE Meetings Update: Their General Meeting

-The COHESIVE General Meeting was hosted by ISS on the 27-29th November in Rome, Italy.
-Three new partners were welcomed, INIAV, ANSES and VRI.
+The COHESIVE General Meeting was hosted by ISS on 27th to 29th November 2019 in Rome, Italy.
+Three new project partners were welcomed: INIAV, ANSES and VRI.
 This meeting discussed the progress of the project.
 We discussed several topics including:

 1. The development of guidelines for national One Health structures- Clear progress has been made in the development of practical guidelines for countries to set up One Health structures and collaborations with respect to signalling, risk assessment, response and control of zoonoses.
 For this WP two workshops were organised, one in Brussels (July 2019) and one in London (October 2019).
 In Brussels, the focus was on identifying the necessary activities in a One Health Risk Analysis Structure (OHRAS).
 In London, the focus was on definitions of the activities, related terms of references and how to build a OHRAS with the activities as a guide.
 Contact has been made with the FAO with respect to the Tripartite Zoonoses Guide (TZG) of OIE, WHO and FAO.
 COHESIVE visited their SISOT meeting on collected tools that supports the implementation of the TZG and FAO presented their work in the General Meeting of COHESIVE.
 Both COHESIVE and FAO see opportunities to collaborate and are enthusiastic to do so.
 For example, with respect to available tools.
 A first draft of a decision tool to support choosing the most appropriate surveillance tool in a certain situation was presented.
 Suggestions for improvement were discussed.
 In addition, during the General Meeting a creative session was dedicated to understand what the challenges are in relation to political will within the context of setting up OHRAS as this was identified as one of the major barriers.
 All activities/workshops add to the guidelines in preparation.